 Legg Mason Partners Fund Advisor, LLC ("LMPFA" or the "manager") is the fund's investment manager.
 LMPFA, with offices at 620 Eighth Avenue, New York, New York 10018, also serves as the investment manager of other Legg Mason-sponsored funds.
 LMPFA provides administrative and certain oversight services to the fund.
-As of December 31, 2018, LMPFA's total assets under management were approximately \$184.8 billion.
+As of December 31, 2020, LMPFA's total assets under management were approximately \$214.6 billion (including approximately \$259.2 million for which LMPFA provides non-discretionary investment models to certain institutional clients).

-ClearBridge Investments, LLC ("ClearBridge" or the "subadviser") provides the day-to-day portfolio management of the fund, except for any portion of the fund's cash and short-term instruments that is allocated to Western Asset Management Company, LLC (formerly known as Western Asset Management Company) ("Western Asset").
+ClearBridge Investments, LLC ("ClearBridge" or the "subadviser") provides the day-to-day portfolio management of the fund, except for any portion of the fund's cash and short-term instruments that is allocated to Western Asset Management Company, LLC ("Western Asset").
 ClearBridge has offices at 620 Eighth Avenue, New York, New York 10018 and is an investment adviser that manages U.S. and international equity investment strategies for institutional and individual investors.
 ClearBridge has been committed to delivering long-term results through active management for more than 50 years, and bases its investment decisions on fundamental research and the insights of seasoned portfolio management teams.
-As of December 31, 2018, ClearBridge's total assets under management (including assets under management for ClearBridge, LLC, an affiliate of ClearBridge) were approximately \$125.5 billion, including \$18.5 billion for which ClearBridge provides non-discretionary investment models to managed account sponsors.
+As of December 31, 2020, ClearBridge's total assets under management (including assets under management for ClearBridge, LLC, an affiliate of ClearBridge) were approximately \$177.0 billion, including \$29.7 billion for which ClearBridge provides non-discretionary investment models to managed account sponsors.

 Western Asset manages the portion of the fund's cash and short-term instruments allocated to it.
 Western Asset, established in 1971, has offices at 385 East Colorado Boulevard, Pasadena, California 91101 and 620 Eighth Avenue, New York, New York 10018.
 Western Asset acts as investment adviser to institutional accounts, such as corporate pension plans, mutual funds and endowment funds.
-As of December 31, 2018, the total assets under management of Western Asset and its supervised affiliates were approximately \$424.5 billion.
+As of December 31, 2020, the total assets under management of Western Asset and its supervised affiliates were approximately \$480.7 billion.

-LMPFA, ClearBridge and Western Asset are wholly-owned subsidiaries of Legg Mason, Inc. ("Legg Mason").
-Legg Mason, whose principal executive offices are at 100 International Drive, Baltimore, Maryland 21202, is a global asset management company.
-As of December 31, 2018, Legg Mason's asset management operations had aggregate assets under management of approximately \$727.2 billion.
+LMPFA, ClearBridge and Western Asset are indirect, wholly-owned subsidiaries of Franklin Resources, Inc. ("Franklin Resources").
+Franklin Resources, whose principal executive offices are at One Franklin Parkway, San Mateo, California 94403, is a global investment management organization operating, together with its subsidiaries, as Franklin Templeton.
+As of December 31, 2020, after giving effect to the transaction described below, Franklin Templeton's asset management operations had aggregate assets under management of approximately \$1.5 trillion.